This factsheet is for people who have corns, or who would like information about them.

 If you have a corn between your toes or on the outer edge of your fifth toe, you may need wider shoes to give your feet more room.

-Your GP or a chiropodist or podiatrist will be able to use a scalpel to remove the central keratin plug from a corn.
+Your doctor will be able to use a scalpel to remove the central keratin plug from a corn.
 This is a painless procedure and should almost completely relieve any pain.
 He or she may also advise you to gently rub away the corn using a pumice stone every week to help prevent it coming back.

 If the corn keeps coming back and all other methods have failed to solve the problem, further surgery might be able to help.
 For example, if your corn is being caused by a deformity on your foot, an operation to reshape your foot can sometimes prevent it returning.

-Your GP or healthcare professional will be able to advise you on whether surgery is necessary.
+Your healthcare professional will be able to advise you on whether surgery is necessary.